The permanent pilgrim

 The international artist takes us on a journey to faraway places, creating magical pigments and using art to help us feel our way through the darkness of misunderstanding

-Olya Dubatova once had this studio in Tbilisi, Georgia, in a building constructed by German POWs after WW2.
+Olya Dubatova once had a studio in Tbilisi, Georgia, in a building constructed by German POWs after WW2.
 You accessed it via ascending a long stairway, where the muted, chaotic sounds of the families in each of the apartments could be heard.
 Right at the top, there was silence, and that was her door.

 The building reminded her of home somehow; because for her, home is relative, coming as she does from a country that doesn’t exist anymore – the Soviet Union.